Abdul Hamid Jumat: Personal life

 Tengku Abdul Hamid had seven children.
 His youngest child, Tengku Putra Haron Jumat (born 1963), is a Malaysian politician who is a member of Barisan Nasional.

 During his political career, Abdul was an acquaintance with Lee Kuan Yew, although they were not in the same political party.

 Death

-In 1973, Abdul Hamid went back to Malaysia, where he lived most of his later life as ambassador to various countries.
+In 1973, Abdul Hamid went back to Malaysia, where he lived most of his later life as an ambassador to various countries.
 He died some five years later in 1978.